insigmo/wirehole_easy/README.md

 ## What is this?

-WireHole is a docker-compose project that combines WireGuard, PiHole, and Unbound to create a full or split-tunnel VPN that is easy to deploy and manage.
+WireHole with Wireguard Easy is a docker-compose project that combines WireGuard, PiHole, and Unbound to create a full or split-tunnel VPN that is easy to deploy and manage.
 This setup allows for a VPN with ad-blocking via PiHole and enhanced DNS privacy and caching through Unbound.

 ## 🤝 Contributing